Koalas are found in a range of habitats, from coastal islands and tall eucalypt forests to low inland woodlands.

 The koala totem symbolizes your gentle nature.
 It gives you a calming effect on people.
 You the ability to nurture and protect your family and community with much care.
 You plant the seed of change in the minds of people and patiently wait for it to sprout.

-With all those interesting things about Koala, we decided to design this cool 3D pop-up card as a great ideal of gift for you to give it to your lover, friends, family, colleagues,…
+With all those interesting things about Koala, we decided to design this cool 3D hallmark pop up cards as a great ideal of gift for you to give it to your lover, friends, family, colleagues,…

 With 15 x 15cm sizes (5.9 x 5.9 inches), have a clear and smooth writing surface for you to express your own message.
 The floating case comes with a paper envelope and a PVC-covered outer packaging